 Every restaurant is slightly different.
-Consider your establishment and your needs before determining what cleaning services you require.
+Consider your establishment and your needs before determining what cleaning services are required.
 For instance, you may just need detailed restroom cleaning once a week, or you may require a thorough cleaning of your entire building every night.
-Be sure to see what services cleaning companies provide before securing a particular cleaning service.
+Be sure to see what services cleaning companies can provide before securing a particular service.

 Look for cleaning service companies who will assign you a special team of at least two cleaning professionals.
 When you have the same people cleaning every time, you can rely on consistency and uniformity.

-In case you have any concerns or in case problems arise in the future, make sure the cleaning company provides a contact person with the cleaning company you choose.
-Check to see that you have a contact person who will be available to provide help in a time of need.
+In case you have any concerns or in case problems arise in the future, make sure a contact person is provided with the cleaning company you choose.
+Check to see that you have a reliable contact who will be available to provide help in a time of need.

 Be sure to discuss a schedule with the cleaning service.
 Many restaurants have a cleaning service come in nightly or weekly, depending on the building and the areas that require cleaning.
 Most restaurants want their cleaning services done late at night after the restaurant is closed, usually between the hours of 12:00pm and 5:00am.
-Make sure you agree upon a schedule so you know when to expect the service team to arrive.
+Come to an agreement on a schedule so you know when to expect the service team to arrive.

 You will need to talk about what tools or cleaning solutions the cleaning service will use.
-It is important to make sure these cleaning tools or chemicals comply with your requirements, especially if yours is an environmentally-friendly establishment.
+It is important to make sure these cleaning tools or chemicals comply with your requirements, especially if your restaurant is an environmentally-friendly establishment.

 In food service environments, professional cleaning procedures have the potential to contaminate food that is left out or sitting in open containers.
 Be sure to properly seal and store all food before any cleaning service professionals arrive.

-Make sure your cleanliness standards always reflect local health code regulations, which will help your restaurant score well during a health inspection.
-It helps to walk through the restaurant with the cleaning service team on the first day, showing the workers exactly how things should look, or exactly how often they should clean a certain area or fixture.
+Make sure your cleanliness standards always reflect local health code regulations.
+This will help boost your restaurant score during a health inspection.
+It also helps to walk through the restaurant with the cleaning service team on the first day.
+Show the workers exactly how things should look and exactly how often they should clean a certain area or fixture.

-Your kitchen ventilation system must be cleaned at least every six months as a precaution against fire dangers.
-You may need to bring in another cleaning company to take care of your commercial ventilation system, but check to be sure.
+Your kitchen ventilation system must be cleaned at least every six months as a precaution against fire hazards.
+Check to be sure, but you may need to bring in another cleaning company to take care of your commercial ventilation system.

-Just because you decide to use a restaurant cleaning service does not mean that your restaurant staff should never lay their hands on a mop and bucket.
-Servers and kitchen staff should all have regularly assigned side work, or tasks they must complete in addition to their normal job responsibilities.
+Just because you decide to use a restaurant cleaning service does not mean that your restaurant staff will never have to pick up a mop and bucket.
+Servers and kitchen staff should all have regularly assigned side work, or tasks they must complete in addition to their normal responsibilities.
 Train your restaurant staff to clean as they go so that the restaurant has a constant appearance of cleanliness.
-Cleaning services will execute the extra detail cleaning that make your restaurant stand out to your customers.
+Cleaning services will handle the extra details and after hour cleanings that will make your restaurant stand out to your customers.

 - An Overview of Different Restaurant Types